A complete guide to testing mobile applications with in-depth tutorials:

 #1.
 Hardware testing:

-The device including the internal processors, internal hardware, screen sizes, resolution, space or memory, camera, radio, Bluetooth, WIFI etc. This is sometimes referred to as, simple “Mobile Testing”.
+The device includes internal processors, internal hardware, screen sizes, resolution, space or memory, camera, radio, Bluetooth, WIFI, etc. This is sometimes referred to as, simple “Mobile Testing”.

 #2.
 Software or Application testing:

-The applications that work on mobile devices and their functionality is tested.
-It is called the “Mobile Application Testing” to differentiate it from the earlier method.
-Even in the mobile applications, there are few basic differences that are important to understand:
+The applications that work on mobile devices and their functionality are tested.
+It is called “Mobile Application Testing” to differentiate it from the earlier method.
+Even in mobile applications, there are a few basic differences that are important to understanding:

 a) Native apps: A native application is created for use on a platform like mobile and tablets.

-c) Hybrid apps are combinations of native app and web app.
+c) Hybrid apps are combinations of native apps and web apps.
 They run on devices or offline and are written using web technologies like HTML5 and CSS.

-There are few basic differences that set these apart:
+There are a few basic differences that set these apart:

-- Native apps have single platform affinity while mobile web apps have cross platform affinity.
+- Native apps have single-platform affinity while mobile web apps have a cross-platform affinity.

-- Native apps are written in platforms like SDKs while Mobile web apps are written with web technologies like html, css, asp.net, java, php.
+- Native apps are written in platforms like SDKs while Mobile web apps are written with web technologies like HTML, CSS, asp.net, Java, and PHP.

 - For a native app, installation is required but for mobile web apps, no installation is required.

-- Native app can be updated from play store or app store while mobile web apps are centralized updates.
+- A native app can be updated from the play store or app store while mobile web apps are centralized updates.

-- Many native app don’t require Internet connection but for mobile web apps it’s a must.
+- Many native apps don’t require an Internet connection but for mobile web apps, it’s a must.

 - Native app works faster when compared to mobile web apps.